MSW Instantons

-In order to compute correlation functions on the $M5$, analogous to section 2, we need the vertex operators on the $M5$ brane for deformations of the background corresponding to chiral fields.
-Chiral fields correspond to some particular simultaneous deformations of $C_3$ and the complex structure of the Calabi-Yau four-fold.
-The Wilson surface observables above should appear as a factor in these $M5$ vertex operators.
-It is not clear that such calculations will be very illuminating so we will not proceed along these lines.
-Instead we focus on a class of $M5$ instantons where the calculations can be be mapped to a more standard problem.
+In order to compute non-perturbative corrections to couplings of charged chiral fields using the $M5$-instanton, we need the full vertex operator corresponding to the chiral field.
+We may need to dress up the operators $W(Q)$ above with extra factors for the scalars and fermions.
+Even so it is not clear that explicit calculations along these lines will be very illuminating, so we will not proceed with this approach.
+Instead we focus on certain special limits where the calculations can be be mapped to a more standard problem.

 Finally we return to the possibility that $\delta^2(M5) \wedge G = 0$ even though $i^*G$ is a non-trivial class in $H^4(M5)$.
 In terms of Poincar\'e duals, this means that $[G|_{M5}] \in H_2(M5)$ is the boundary of a three-chain $\Gamma$ in $Y_4$.
 By wrapping an $M2$ brane on $\Gamma$ with the opposite orientation, we can cancel the tadpole for the chiral two-form.
 However even if this configuration would be supersymmetric, it looks like a subleading effect, so at order $\exp(-T)$ we do not expect it to contribute to the superpotential.